Anton Nossik: Biography

-Born in the family of the writer Boris Nossik and Polish philologist Victoria Mochalova, his father was elected as an honorary member of the Russian Academy of Arts in 2011.
+Nossik was born to a Jewish family of writer Boris Nossik and philologist of Polish Victoria Mochalova.
+His father was elected as an honorary member of the Russian Academy of Arts in 2011.
 He had one sister, Sandra, who teaches sociolinguistics at the French University of Franche-Comté.
 The artist Ilya Kabakov was his stepfather.

-He graduated from medical school (Moscow State University of Medicine and Dentistry), but he was better known for his role in pioneering the beginning of Russian online news.
+He graduated from the Moscow State University of Medicine and Dentistry, but was better known for his role in pioneering the beginning of Russian online news.
 Nossik moved to Israel in the early 90s and worked for some time at the Jerusalem Post, before returning to Russia in 1997.

 Activism

 Nossik was a member of the public council of the Russian Jewish Congress.
 He was also a co-chair of the first roundtable on the introduction of Creative Commons licenses in the Russian Federation in 2008.
 His photos are available under CC-BY-2.0 and CC-BY-3.0 licenses.

 In March 2013, Nossik took part in a series of pickets for the liberation of two members of Pussy Riot: Maria Alyokhina and Nadezhda Tolokonnikova.
 He was later involved in the Ukraine — Russia: Dialogue conference, which took place in Kyiv during 24–25 April 2014.

-Nosik was a strident critic of the Russian government’s moves to crack down on internet freedoms in recent years with harsh legislative regulation.
-Speaking to AFP in 2014, he warned that “Russia’s shift to the North Korean model of managing the internet will have far-reaching consequences for the country’s economy and public sentiment.”
+Nosik was a strident critic of the Russian government's moves to crack down on Internet freedoms in recent years with harsh legislative regulation.
+Speaking to AFP in 2014, he warned that "Russia's shift to the North Korean model of managing the internet will have far-reaching consequences for the country's economy and public sentiment."

-In 2014, Nossik posted an article in response to Vladimir Putin’s crackdown on internet freedom called “Russia’s First Blogger Reacts to Putin’s Internet Crackdown”: "In December 1999, three days before he became acting president of Russia, Vladimir Putin made a solemn pledge to honor and protect Internet freedom of speech and commerce, recognizing the importance of this new industry for Russia’s modernization and general development.
+In 2014, Nossik posted an article in response to Vladimir Putin's crackdown on internet freedom called "Russia's First Blogger Reacts to Putin's Internet Crackdown": "In December 1999, three days before he became acting president of Russia, Vladimir Putin made a solemn pledge to honor and protect Internet freedom of speech and commerce, recognizing the importance of this new industry for Russia's modernization and general development.
 As a result, the Internet developed into Russia's only competitive industry.
 When Putin had made his initial pledge not to interfere, he lived up to his promise for almost 13 years.
-Unfortunately, those 13 happy years are over now and we’re witnessing a fast and ruthless destruction of online freedom."
+Unfortunately, those 13 happy years are over now and we're witnessing a fast and ruthless destruction of online freedom."
 In the article, Nossik criticized Putin's flip-flopping stance and move to silence internet journalists.
-“This Orwellian masterpiece of legislation was signed into law by Vladimir Putin on May 5, 2014, and it will be enforced from August 1, 2014.
+"This Orwellian masterpiece of legislation was signed into law by Vladimir Putin on May 5, 2014, and it will be enforced from August 1, 2014.
 Will that be the last day of Russian Internet?
 Maybe.
-Unless a new law kills it even faster,” he wrote.
+Unless a new law kills it even faster," he wrote.